Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Introduction

-We consider the most popular open web-based datasets for general purpose LLMs, specifically C4~\cite{raffel_ExploringLimitsTransfer_2020}, RefinedWeb~\cite{penedo_RefinedWebDatasetFalcon_2023}, DolmaCC~\cite{soldaini_DolmaOpenCorpus_2024}, RedPajama-V2~\cite{togethercomputer_RedPajamaOpenDataset_2023}, FineWeb and FineWeb-edu~\cite{penedo_FineWebDatasetsDecanting_2024}, and DCLM-BASELINE~\cite{li_DataCompLMSearchNext_2024}.
-These datasets consist of sequences of text of average length ranging from 477 to 1235 tokens (see Appendix \ref{sec:data_stats}), and are obtained by pre-processing and filtering CommonCrawl.
-These datasets are considered to be diverse and cover the large variety of text that is available in the internet, and are commonly used for pretraining and pretraining research of LLMs.
+We consider the most popular open web-based datasets for pre-training general purpose LLMs, specifically C4~\cite{raffel_ExploringLimitsTransfer_2020}, RefinedWeb~\cite{penedo_RefinedWebDatasetFalcon_2023}, DolmaCC~\cite{soldaini_DolmaOpenCorpus_2024}, RedPajama-V2~\cite{togethercomputer_RedPajamaOpenDataset_2023}, FineWeb and FineWeb-edu~\cite{penedo_FineWebDatasetsDecanting_2024}, and DCLM-Baseline~\cite{li_DataCompLMSearchNext_2024}.
+These datasets consist of sequences of text of average length ranging from 477 to 1235 tokens (see Appendix \ref{sec:data_stats} for statistics), and are obtained by pre-processing and filtering CommonCrawl.
+These datasets are diverse and are commonly used for pretraining LLMs.

-Our main findings are: \begin{itemize} \item Sequences from open pretraining datasets can be well classified to belong to a certain dataset, highlighting unique biases or fingerprints inherent in datasets.
-For example, the datasets C4, RefinedWeb, DolmaCC, RedPajama-V2, and FineWeb are all obtained from CommonCrawl using a very similar pipeline consisting of deduplication and heuristic quality filtering with similar rules.
-Yet an LLM trained to classify whether a single sequence is part of C4, RefinedWeb, and RedPajama-V2 achieves 80\% accuracy, well above chance (33.3\% accuracy), and significantly above human accuracy. \item Even when rewriting sequences with LLMs to remove some of the formatting, sequences can be well distinguished by a classifier. \item The biases inherent in the pretraining data propagate through training: Sequences generated at random from LLMs pretrained on DCLM-Baseline, RefinedWeb, and FineWeb-Edu can be well distinguished (89.15\% accuracy) with a classifier trained on the original training data. \item LLMs pretrained on several domains can generate random sequences that reflect the proportion of the domains in the pretraining mixture.
-By classifying the output sequences with a classifier trained to distinguish between the original domains, we can estimate the mixture proportions.
+Our main findings are: \begin{itemize} \item \textbf{Distinguishability:} Sequences from popular pretraining text datasets can be well classified to belong to a certain dataset, highlighting unique fingerprints inherent in these datasets.
+For example, the datasets C4, RefinedWeb, and FineWeb are all obtained from CommonCrawl using similar deduplication and heuristic quality filtering steps.
+Yet an LLM trained to distinguish between C4, RefinedWeb, and FineWeb achieves 74.8\% accuracy, well above chance (33.3\% accuracy) and human accuracy.

+\item \textbf{Distinguishing features:} We analyze the features that enable detectability of sequences, and find that the datasets differ in format, vocabulary, and content distributions.
+However, there is not a single feature on its own that makes the sequences easily distinguishable, and even rewritten sequences with removed formatting are well distinguishable by a classifier.

+\item \textbf{Fingerprint propagation through training:} Sequences generated by models trained on these datasets can be accurately classified to belong to their respective datasets using a classifier trained on the original data.